 The Water for Good model:

 Working in a neglected country:

-We are committed to improving lives world’s most neglected and unstable countries, the Central African Republic (CAR).
+We are committed to improving lives in one of the world’s most neglected and unstable countries, the Central African Republic (CAR).

 Why focus on water?